xenserver/packer-plugin-xenserver/README.md

 At the time of this writing the packer builder has been verified to work with Xenserver 7.6 and can launch VMs with the packer output through the xenorchestra terraform provider.

 The following list contains things that are incomplete but will be worked on soon:
-- Official binaries have not been released yet
 - The documentation is still in an inconsistent state with upstream
 - Examples that are easier for new users to get up and running quickly
 - XVA builder is untested